nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-06-01-bank-details-org.md

 ### Findings:

 Analysis of the UR findings revealed a desire for edit bank details functionality to be available to organisations.
 The recommendation action was to review the scope for this feature, and it's priority revisited in the roadmap.
-Everything else in the designs functioned as expected.
+Everything else in the designs functioned as expected and the proposed MVP provides enough visibility and reassurance while maintaining a simpler solution for the first iteration.

 ## What we will do next